Hiring a postdoc

 “Clinical Observers”

-For individuals with non-U.S. medical degrees who wish to observe in the clinic, please contact Julie Perry, Physicians Services at 203-688-2615.
+For individuals with non-U.S. medical degrees who wish to observe in the clinic, please contact the Medical Education Office for details on their observership policy.
 If approved, these visitors will receive a hospital I.D. but NOT a Yale academic appointment or I.D.

 “Unpaid Postdocs” and “Research Volunteers”